home page WARNING/DISCLAIMER: Hiking can be dangerous and the information furnished below may contain errors!

 Take the Ramapo-Dunderberg Trail (RD, red blazes) which is found just south of the parking area.
 The Timp-Torne trail (blue blazes) also starts at the same place on the road but we are only interested in the RD trail for the next few miles.

 You will pass the Cornell (blue blazes) and 1777 Trails (red blazes) but continue straight on the RD trail.
-The Timp-Torne Trail (blue blazes) will merge with the RD trail, continue straight on the RD trail.
-At the intersection of trails at the base of the Timp, only blue blazes may be visible, follow the Timp-Torne (blue blazes) up the Timp and not the RD trail's blazes.
+At the intersection of RD and Timp-Torne (TT, blue blazes) trails at the base of the Timp, follow (veer right onto) the Timp-Torne Trail to go up to the Timp.

 References: NY-NJ Trail Conference Trail Map #119 (Northern Harriman Bear Mountain Trails)